Detailed content of our market study

 We list below the articles of law and regulations that apply to the coffee sector in Italy.

-Regulation No. ***/**** of **.**.****, laying down the general principles and requirements of food law, establishing the European Food Safety Authority and laying down procedures in the field of food safety Regulation No. ***/**** of **.**.**** on the hygiene of foodstuffs Law No.***, **.**.****, and its implementing regulations, concerning the hygienic regulation in the production and marketing of food and beverages Circular **.**.****, No.** and its update concerning guidelines for the development of voluntary manuals of good hygienic practice in foodstuffs EC Regulation No.****/**** of **.**.**** setting maximum levels for certain contaminants in foodstuffs EC Regulation No. ***/**** of the European Parliament and of the Council of **.**.**** and subsequent updates of which the latest No. ***/****, on maximum residue levels of pesticides in or on food and feed of plant and animal origin and amending Council Directive **/***/EC Decree of the Ministry of Health **.**.**** as amended by Decree of the Ministry of Health **.**.**** and **.**.**** - Transposition of Directive No. **/***/EC on maximum residue limits of active substances of sanitary preparations tolerated on and in products Presidential Decree **.**.****, No.*** - Regulations for the hygienic regulation of the production and trade of coffee and its ...
+Regulation No. ***/**** of **.**.****, laying down the general principles and requirements of food law, establishing the European Food Safety Authority and laying down procedures in the field of food safety Regulation No. ***/**** of **.**.**** on the hygiene of foodstuffs Law No.***, **.**.****, and its implementing regulations, concerning the hygienic regulation in the production and marketing of food and beverages Circular **.**.****, No.** and its update regarding guidelines for the development of voluntary manuals of good hygienic practice in foodstuffs EC Regulation No.****/**** of **.**.**** setting maximum levels of certain contaminants in foodstuffs EC Regulation No. ***/**** of the European Parliament and of the Council of **.**.**** and subsequent updates of which the latest No. ***/****, on maximum residue levels of pesticides in or on food and feed of plant and animal origin and amending Council Directive **/***/EC Decree of the Ministry of Health **.**.**** as amended by Decree of the Ministry of Health **.**.**** and **.**.**** - Transposition of Directive No. **/***/EC on maximum residue limits of active substances of sanitary preparations tolerated on and in products Presidential Decree **.**.****, No.*** - Regulations for the hygienic regulation of the production and trade of coffee and its ...

 6 Positioning of actors